asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 - The `userSignedUp` message is defined with Avro Schema, using the specified `schemaFormat` and the `schema`.
 - The `schema` includes a `record` named `UserSignedUp` within the `com.company` namespace.
 It also describes two fields, `user-id` and `user-email`, defining their data types as `int` and `string` respectively.

-By combining the Avro Schema discussed above into the previous tutorial, you'll have a AsyncAPI document fully equipped with Avro Schema!
+By combining the Avro Schema discussed above into the previous tutorial, you'll have an AsyncAPI document fully equipped with Avro Schema!

 ```
 asyncapi: 3.0.0